VNG-Realisatie/nlx/docs/content/get-started/consuming-an-api.md

 ## Intro - Setting up an outway

-To use a service that is provided via NLX, you need to route traffic through an outway onto the network.
+To use an API that is provided via NLX, you need to route traffic through an outway onto the network.
 To be able to connect with the other nodes on the NLX network, you'll need a certificate and private key.
 The certificate and key are used to encrypt traffic between you and other nodes.

 ## Before we can request a certificate